Product Spotlight: Custom Sweaters

 Whether your tastes are simple and conservative or bold and outgoing, we can make you sweaters you’ll actually be excited to wear.

 Custom Sweater Process & Pricing

 Our process is simple: after designing your sweater, we take various measurements off of your body and discuss how you prefer your sweaters to fit.
 Some men gravitate toward slimmer fits and others to more relaxed ones, but either way, we’re here to guide you.

 After 4-6 weeks, your sweaters will arrive at our shop.
 There’s still plenty of time to get a few into works before the cold really kicks in.

 Our custom sweaters range from $190 to $1000 depending on the material and gauge.
 On average, clients spend between $300-$600 and most clients end up choosing the luxurious cashmere for its softness and comfy feel.

 Keep your eyes peeled for an upcoming post on how to make a custom sweater look its best.

 Next Steps & Further Reading

 We’ve always been a proponent of feeling your best by looking your best.
-Though we may not be dressing to the level we once were (for the time being), we can still make sure our casual wardrobes ensure we feel good and thus perform well.
+Though many may not be dressing to the level they once were (for the time being), it’s still important to make sure our casual wardrobes ensure we feel good and thus perform well.